 HENRY WHITE (March 29, 1850 – July 15, 1927) was a prominent U.S. diplomat during the 1890s and 1900s and one of the signers of the Treaty of Versailles, which brought World War I to an end.
 Theodore Roosevelt described White as “the most useful man in the entire diplomatic service, during my Presidency and for many years before.”

 Offering a 1 ½ page, ALS, 4 ½ x 7, on Knickerbocker Club stationary.
-No salutation, no dated.
+No salutation, no date.
 Possibly a partial letter.
 “I expect to be back in Washington on Friday evening when you might let me find...how this project strikes your fancy.
 I do not expect to be at the Baltimore Ball....Sincerely yrs, Henry White...

 Folds, toning, small scrape on verso.